 BUILD TORONTO's 2015-2019 Strategic Direction sets out the following action items based on the analysis of the company's strengths, weaknesses, threats and opportunities, while addressing its current political, economic, social and technical environment, and conforming to the 2009 Shareholder Direction.
-BUILD TORONTO must lever its strengths to take advantage of the opportunities that exist and address areas that require improvement to optimize results through the following strategic objectives:
+BUILD TORONTO will lever its strengths to take advantage of the opportunities that exist and address areas that require improvement to optimize results through the following strategic objectives:

-- 1. Promote BUILD TORONTO's vision by embracing the demands of the City and its residents, and create value in terms of city building and financial returns. - 2.
+- 1. Enhance BUILD TORONTO's vision by embracing the demands of the City and its residents, and create value in terms of city building and financial returns. - 2.
 Continuously improve transparency and accountability through better reporting and communication of BUILD TORONTO's role, its objectives, value creation and achievements through more quantifiable and qualitative information. - 3.
 Maximize the value of City-owned real estate assets through monetization and city building.
 BUILD TORONTO will collaboratively work with the City and other agencies to develop and execute new strategies on a holistic property-by-property basis, to augment and improve the current "declaration of surplus process" to yield further potential sites and address the lack of incoming product.
 City-Building - 4.
-Deliver more affordable housing to the City by negotiating specific affordable housing targets for the next five years, developing "preferred supplier" arrangements with affordable home providers and creating a programmable model for implementation.
+Deliver more affordable housing to the City by establishing specific affordable housing targets for the next five years, developing "preferred supplier" arrangements with affordable home providers and creating a programmable model for implementation.
 The implementation of affordable targets requires an agreement with the Affordable Housing Office that will be approved by the Board and is contingent on funding levels and current and future site capacity. - Achieve better outcomes through the development, investment and sale of property.
 This will allow BUILD TORONTO to distinguish between gains made through its development skill and upward market movements. - 6.
-Reduce financial volatility through the creation of (1) multiple-revenue events, which will vary the timing and maximize the return by moving projects through the development cycle and a (2) continuing income stream through minority investments in selected strategic assets, which will be held for a medium term to earn income and capital appreciation while also being responsive to market demand for certain products and meeting the company's long-term financial objectives.
+Manage Financial Risk through the creation of (1) multiple-revenue events, which will vary the timing and maximize the return by moving projects through the development cycle and a (2) continuing income stream through material, but not controlling, investments in selected strategic assets, which is a long term portfolio strategy, with specific revolving investments that will be held for a medium term to earn income and capital appreciation while also being responsive to market demand for certain products and meeting the company's long-term financial objectives, including meeting the City's expectation of financial dividends.